MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 The trace file contains the code execution recording and has a .RUN extension.

-The index file enables quick access to information in the Trace file and has an .IDX extension
+The index file enables quick access to information in the Trace file and has an .IDX extension.

-The error log files are created when tracing failures occur and has an .OUT extension
+The error log files are created when tracing failures occur and has an .OUT extension.

 ## Trace .RUN files